microsoft/code-push/cli/README.md

 This specifies the relative path to where the assets, JS bundle and sourcemap files should be written.
 If left unspecified, the assets, JS bundle and sourcemap will be copied to the `/tmp/CodePush` folder.

+*NOTE: All contents withing specified folder will be cleaned up before copying*

 *NOTE: This parameter can be set using either --outputDir or -o*

 ### Releasing Updates (Cordova)